mars-sim/mars-sim.github.io/content/docs/_index.md

 linkTitle: Docs
 ---

-This section provides various documentation articles on the simulation.
-Covering the logic behind the simulation through to the entity definitions.
+This section provides various articles on the simulation, covers the logic behind it, and provides its entity definitions.